Alexei Savinov

-Alexei Savinov (born 19 April 1979) is a Moldovan football manager and former player who last managed Petrocub Hîncești.
+Alexei Savinov (born 19 April 1979) is a Moldovan football manager and former player who is now the manager of Fratria.

 Playing career

 Savinov spent his playing career in Moldova, Ukraine and Azerbaijan.

 International career

 He played 36 matches for the Moldova national team between 2003 and 2011.

 Managerial career

 After his retirement, he has worked as a coach in Moldova.
 In September 2021, he was appointed assistant coach of Sfîntul Gheorghe.
 In June 2022, he was appointed head coach of Petrocub Hîncești.

+On 29 May 2025 he was announced as the new manager of Bulgarian Second League team Fratria.